Bert305/can_do_anything_browser_research_ai_agent/README.md

 ## Overview

-`can_do_anything_browser_research_ai_agent` is an AI-powered research agent designed to automate browser-based tasks and information gathering.
-It leverages browser automation to perform complex research workflows, making it ideal for users who need to collect, analyze, and summarize web data efficiently.
+`can_do_anything_browser_research_ai_agent` is an AI-powered research and web scraping agent designed to automate browser-based tasks and information gathering.
+It leverages browser automation to perform complex research workflows and web scraping, making it ideal for users who need to collect, analyze, and summarize web data efficiently.

 ## Features

 - Automated web browsing and data extraction
+- Powerful web scraping capabilities
 - Customizable research workflows
 - Integration with AI models for summarization and analysis
 - Easy setup and extensibility

+## API Keys

+OPENAI_API_KEY=
+ANTHROPIC_API_KEY=

 ## Quickstart